CEO, President, Chairman, and Co-Founder

 Executive Vice President and Co-Founder

 Carol is a health actuary with a background in innovation, predictive analytics and health services design.
-Her specialties are creating novel computational approaches that leverage ‘big data’ in healthcare and designing services and business models that expand on the traditional notions of health, care, community and sustainability.
-Most recently, Carol served as Chief Innovation Officer at Tenzing Health, a subsidiary of Vanguard Health Systems, where she merged creative analytic approaches with innovations in health services that extended the dimensions of care, improved people’s health, and dramatically reduced their healthcare costs.
+Her specialties are creating novel computational approaches that leverage big data in healthcare.
+She also designs services and business models that expand on the traditional notions of health, care, community and sustainability.
+Most recently, Carol served as Chief Innovation Officer at Tenzing Health, a subsidiary of Vanguard Health Systems, where she merged creative analytic approaches with innovations in health services that improved people’s health and dramatically reduced their healthcare costs.

 Executive Vice President, Corporate Development

-Tom Neyarapally leads GNS Healthcare’s business and corporate development activities and spearheads and implements the strategic vision for the expansion, protection and monetization of the company’s intellectual property.
+Tom Neyarapally leads GNS Healthcare’s business and corporate development activities, as well as the expansion, protection, and monetization of the company’s intellectual property.

 Chief Mathematics Officer